ibeauregard/sqlite/README.md

 # my_sqlite

+You can read my [Substack post that I wrote about this project](https://ianbeauregard.substack.com/p/emulating-sqlite-with-vanilla-python).

 ## Description

 This project is a partial replica of the SQLite command-line interface (CLI) and data manipulation operations.